samantha-t28/movie-vault/README.md

 * **User Interaction**: Clicking on a movie thumbnail will provide more detailed information about the movie.

 ### 2. Favorites Page
-A dedicated page where users can view their list of favorite movies.
+A dialog component (modal) for users to view their list of favorite movies.

 * Display all movies that the user has marked as favorites.
-* Allow users to remove movies from the favorites list.
+* Allow users to remove movies from the favorites list by clicking the favorites icon on the movie thumbnail.

 ### 3. Movies Page
 A seperate page that displays movie information (title, year, plot, ratings, director, and runtime).

-### 4. Navigation Bar
+### 4. Header

 Navigation:
 * Buttons for accessing different pages.
+* Modal for viewing the list of favorite movies.

 Search input field:
 * Display search results dynamically as the user types.